 Private equity refers to investing in shares in privately-held companies, rather than publicly-traded stocks.

-And in this context, institutional means that venture capitalists are NOT investing their own money, like angel investors do.
+And in this context, institutional means that venture capitalists are NOT investing their own money as angel investors do.
 Instead, they are investing money on behalf of institutions, such as pension funds and university endowments (as well as the collective funds of some very wealthy individuals).

 A venture capital firm is an investment company that regularly makes venture capital investments.

 The size of the venture capital fund is the specific amount of money the venture capital firm has raised (from pension funds, etc.).
-Successful venture capital firms regularly raise new funds to invest in promising new companies.
+Successful VC firms regularly raise new venture capital funds to invest in promising new companies.

 A venture capitalist is an individual who works at a venture capital firm, who makes such investments.